Team-2-Online/Native-Schedule/DatabaseUser.md

 ```javascript
 var liteDb = require(__base + "common/SQLiteDatabase");
 ```
-* you can export the data-model and export it as well
+* you can export the data-model and require it as well

 3. API